 Parents, how well do you know your child’s teachers?
 Teachers, how well do you know your students’ parents?
 How does the relationship between your child’s teachers affect their learning—or does it at all?
-Could this relationship have an effect on how well they read?
+Could this relationship have an effect on reading ability?
 How much does the involvement of a “family” in school activities play into a child’s success in school?
 What exactly does an involved parent/caregiver look like?
 How would a teacher know if you were an involved parent?
 How would parents know if they were involved enough?
 How would a parent know if you were an effective teacher?
 How do you know if you’re an effective teacher?
 What are some ways both teacher and parent can ensure that together they are doing what’s best for their students’/child’s academic success?

 I don’t have all of the answers to these questions, but I do have a unique perspective on this topic.

 I am a parent, and I have also previously been a classroom teacher.
 I know that the struggle to have a good working relationship as parents and teachers is real.
 I also know that having a good working relationship between teachers and parents is an extremely important part of a student’s academic success and reading ability.

 There have been times in my own relationship with my children’s teachers that I have not been involved.
 They have had teachers whom I knew well, and there were teachers whom I wouldn’t recognize if I saw them at the grocery store.
 If I switched roles and put on my teacher hat, I could say the same thing about those relationships.
 There have been parents I’ve known well, and there were parents I wouldn’t have recognized if I ran into them at the grocery store.
 I could try to put the blame on parents or on teachers, but I would rather make a few observations and suggestions as to how to make the parent-teacher relationship better.
 I want to focus on three main things: expectations, communication, and realizations.